RaviTambade/interviewquestions/README.md

 <div class="entry-content-wrap primary-entry-content">
 <header class="entry-header"><h1 class="entry-title">How to prepare for an interview</h1></header>
     <div class="entry-content">
-        <p>In order to put in a good performance and secure the job you need to make sure you're prepared.
-Take a look at these tips to get you interview ready</p>
+        <p>As a software engineer, technical interviews can be a daunting prospect.
+However, with the right preparation and mindset, you can give yourself the best chance of success.
+Review key concepts and syntax in the programming languages and tools you'll be using in the interview.
+In order to put in a good performance and secure the job, you need to make sure you're prepared.
+Having a handson Knowledge is the first key for facing technical interviews.
+Some useful resources for reviewing the basics include:</p>
         <ol>
             <li><a href="https://github.com/RaviTambade/interviewquestions/blob/main/interviewpreptips.md">Interview Preparation Tips</a></li>
             <li><a href="https://github.com/RaviTambade/interviewquestions/blob/main/unix.md">Unix</a></li>